lebull/musings/interviews/leadership.md

 ## 6. Hire and Develop the Best

     Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people in invent mechanisms for development like Career Choice.

-## Thoughts on the topic

-Big on develop.
-Especially when so many FEDs don't know es6

 ## Example Qustions